serge-web/serge/README.md

 The top level project contains scripts that are then executed for all packages.

 - `lint`  Checks syntax and simple errors in javascript files.
+(Pending)
 - `test`  Runs tests in all the packages.
 (Pending)
-- `build` Runs the build script in all packages
+- `build` Runs the build script in all packages which require building.
-- `start` Runs the complete application in demo mode
+- `start` Runs the complete application in demo mode.
+- `start:client` Only starts the client application.
+- `start:server` Only starts the server application.

 ## Database commands